National Football League: Draft

 Each April (excluding 2014 when it took place in May), the NFL holds a draft of college players.
 The draft consists of seven rounds, with each of the 32 clubs getting one pick in each round.
 The draft order for non-playoff teams is determined by regular-season record; among playoff teams, teams are first ranked by the furthest round of the playoffs they reached, and then are ranked by regular-season record.
 For example, any team that reached the divisional round will be given a higher pick than any team that reached the conference championships, but will be given a lower pick than any team that did not make the divisional round.
 The Super Bowl champion always drafts last, and the losing team from the Super Bowl always drafts next-to-last.
-All potential draftees must be at least three years removed from high school in order to be eligible for the draft.
+All potential draftees must be at least three years removed from high school to be eligible for the draft.
 Underclassmen that have met that criterion to be eligible for the draft must write an application to the NFL by January 15 renouncing their remaining college eligibility.
 Clubs can trade away picks for future draft picks, but cannot trade the rights to players they have selected in previous drafts.

 Aside from the seven picks each club gets, compensatory draft picks are given to teams that have lost more compensatory free agents than they have gained.
 These are spread out from rounds 3 to 7, and a total of 32 are given.
-Clubs are required to make their selection within a certain period of time, the exact time depending on which round the pick is made in.
+Clubs are required to make their selection within a certain period, the exact time depending on which round the pick is made in.
 If they fail to do so on time, the clubs behind them can begin to select their players in order, but they do not lose the pick outright.
 This happened in the 2003 draft, when the Minnesota Vikings failed to make their selection on time.
 The Jacksonville Jaguars and Carolina Panthers were able to make their picks before the Vikings were able to use theirs.
 Selected players are only allowed to negotiate contracts with the team that picked them, but if they choose not to sign they become eligible for the next year's draft.
 Under the current collective bargaining contract, all contracts to drafted players must be four-year deals with a club option for a fifth.
 Contracts themselves are limited to a certain amount of money, depending on the exact draft pick the player was selected with.
 Players who were draft eligible but not picked in the draft are free to sign with any club.